-In the human body growth hormone is produced by the pituitary gland.
-It exists at especially high levels during adolescence when it promotes the growth of tissues, protein deposition and the breakdown of subcutaneous fat stores.
-Upon maturation endogenous levels of GH decrease, but remain present in the body at a substantially lower level.
-In the body the actual structure of growth hormone is a sequence of 191 amino acids.
-Once scientists isolated this hormone, many became convinced it would exhibit exceptional therapeutic properties.
-It would be especially effective in cases of pituitary deficient dwarfism, the drug perhaps restoring much linear growth if administered during adolescence.
+In the human body, growth hormone is produced by the pituitary gland.
+Its levels are especially high during adolescence, when it promotes tissue growth, protein deposition and breakdown of subcutaneous fat reserves.
+After adolescence, endogenous levels of GH decrease, but remain at much lower levels in the body.
+In the body, the actual structure of growth hormone is a sequence of 191 amino acids.
+Once scientists isolated this hormone, many people were convinced that it had exceptional therapeutic properties.
+It would be particularly effective in pituitary dwarfism, the drug would probably restore linear growth if taken during adolescence.

 Packaging video review Genotropin 36 IU Pfizer Labs

-Release and action of GH and IGF-1: GHRH (growth hormone releasing hormone) and SST (somatostatin) are released by the hypothalamus to stimulate or inhibit the output of GH by the pituitary.
-GH has direct effects on many tissues, as well as indirect effects via the production of IGF-1.
-IGF-1 also causes negative feedback inhibition at the pituitary and hypothalamus.
-Heightened release of somatostatin affects not only the release of GH, but insulin and thyroid hormones as well.
+GH and IGF-1 release and action: GHRH (growth hormone releasing hormone) and SST (somatostatin) are released by the hypothalamus to stimulate or inhibit pituitary GH production.
+Genotropin 36 IU has a direct effect on many tissues, as well as an indirect effect through the production of IGF-1.
+IGF-1 also causes inhibition of negative feedback in the pituitary and hypothalamus.
+Increased somatostatin release affects not only GH release, but also insulin and thyroid hormones.

-HGH itself does carry with it some of its own risks.
-The most predominantly discussed side effect would be acromegaly, or a noticeable thickening of the bones (notably the feet, forehead, hands, jaw and elbows).
-The drug can also enlarge vital organs such as the heart and kidney, and has been linked to hypoglycemia and diabetes (presumably due to its ability to induce insulin resistance).
-Theoretically, overuse of this hormone can bring about a number of conditions, some life threatening.
-Such problems however are extremely rare.
-Among the many athletes using growth hormone, we have very few documented cases of a serious problem developing.
-When used periodically at a moderate dosage, the athlete should have little cause for worry.
-Of course if there are any noticeable changes in bone structure, skin texture or normal health and well being during use, HGH therapy should be completely halted.
+Genotropin 36 IU itself carries certain risks.
+The most commonly discussed side effect is acromegaly, or marked thickening of the bones (particularly the feet, forehead, hands, jaw and elbows).
+The drug can also enlarge vital organs such as the heart and kidneys, and has been linked to hypoglycaemia and diabetes (presumably because of its ability to induce insulin resistance).
+Theoretically, excessive use of this hormone can lead to a number of diseases, some of which are life-threatening.
+However, such problems are extremely rare.